pritom00/Assignment-1/blog-4.md

 ## 2. Polymorphism

 The ability to use the same interface for different underlying implementations.
+Polymorphism means "many shapes. " It lets a method do different things based on which object uses it.
+There are two main types: Method Overriding (also called Runtime Polymorphism).
+Method Overloading (Using the Same Name for Different Functions)

 ```typescript
 interface NotificationService {